kkthaker/LAMP-Innovative/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 Youtube Link:- https://youtu.be/-7u0Kt9z-aU
 ----------------------------------------------------------------------------------------------------------------------------------------
-How to run the Online Shoppinh Portal using PHP and MySQL
+How to run the Online Shoppinh Portal using PHP and MySQL?
 ----------------------------------------------------------------------------------------------------------------------------------------
 1. Download the  zip file
 ----------------------------------------------------------------------------------------------------------------------------------------
 2. Extract the file and copy shopping folder
 ----------------------------------------------------------------------------------------------------------------------------------------
-3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)
+3. Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)
 ----------------------------------------------------------------------------------------------------------------------------------------
 4. Open PHPMyAdmin (http://localhost/phpmyadmin)
 ----------------------------------------------------------------------------------------------------------------------------------------